 The ability to manage those personal preferences and provide available services and rooms to make customers happy is a key factor to stay ahead of the competition.

-Big data in the hospitality sector
+Big data in the hotel industry

 In order to manage personalised experience, the hospitality industry needs advanced data analytics solution.
 Customers leave a huge amount of data behind after every check-in and check-out.
 It is not only personal and contact information but also about the kinds of services they used, the kinds of foods they ordered, the facilities such as meeting rooms, tennis courts and swimming pool they booked.